Setup and Installation

 -

-On the secondary server, install the OneStream Smart Integration Connector Local Gateway Server (OneStreamSmartIntegrationConnectorGateway.msi) on a Windows Server 2019+ in your environment.
+On the second Windows Server in your environment, install the OneStream Smart Integration Connector Local Gateway Server (OneStreamSmartIntegrationConnectorGateway.msi).

 NOTE: If you are using custom DLLs, SAP, or referenced DLLs, you must copy the existing Referenced Assemblies Folder.
 Locations must be in sync and in the same location on the primary server.
 See Smart Integration Connector Settings.